About Help FAQ

 Mouse Strain 129 Substrain Nomenclature

-A large degree of genetic diversity among 129 substrains was identified by scientists at The Jackson Laboratory (Simpson et al., Nat Genetics 16:19-27, 1997), and subsequently by investigators at Case Western Reserve Univeristy (Threadgill et al., Mammalian Genome 8:390-393, 1997).
+A large degree of genetic diversity among 129 substrains was identified by scientists at The Jackson Laboratory (Simpson et al., Nature Genetics 16:19-27, 1997), and subsequently by investigators at Case Western Reserve University (Threadgill et al., Mammalian Genome 8:390-393, 1997).
 Because of the importance of 129 mice in creating "knockout" and other targeted mutant mice, the International Committee on Standardized Genetic Nomenclature for Mice introduced a nomenclature to distinguish different 129 parental lines and related 129 strains.

 The overall result was a change in 129 nomenclature that specifies groups of strains related by their common parental lineage.
 The major parental lineages include: